Virtual Learning Digital Theater

 The seating plan is designed such that control of the microscope can be transferred to members of the audience using wired and wireless connectivity.

 Remote operation capabilities connect directly to the 100 Gb/s Ohio OARnet network, providing a unique opportunity for remote teaching and research to partners across the state of Ohio.
 CEMAS is pioneering the practical application of this technology for research and training of the next generation of electron microscopy specialists, providing an environment to faciliate world-class collaborative research, and maximizing productivity while minimalizing economic and environmental impact.
 This remote electron microscopy collaboratory system has been installed at the University of Dayton, The Ohio State University's Wooster campus, and the Air Force Research Laboratory at Wright-Patterson Air Force Base (Dayton), with additional locations planned for the near future.The microscopes can also be shared with students and researchers at geographically distant locations.

-Check out Remote Operation: The Future of Education and Research in Electron Microscopy featured in Microscopy Today
+Check out Remote Operation: The Future of Education and Research in Electron Microscopy featured in the September 2018 issue of Microscopy Today